MooreKyle/MooreKyle/README.md

 [View Certificate]()

 <details>
-  <summary>Learn More...</summary>
+  <summary>More Details</summary>
   <blockquote>

-   • **Front-End Development**: Developed responsive and interactive user interfaces using JavaScript and React.
+   • Developed responsive full-stack web applications using JavaScript and React.

-   • **API Integration**: Enhanced functionalities by integrating APIs like CryptoCompare and Weatherbit, managing RESTful interfaces and secure data transactions efficiently with up to 250,000 lifetime and 50 daily API calls respectively.
+   • Integrated APIs such as CryptoCompare and Weatherbit to support dynamic data handling.

-   • **Database Management**: Utilized Supabase’s free tier for backend database operations, managing up to 500 MB of database space and ensuring data integrity with unlimited API requests.
+   • Worked with Supabase for backend operations, database handling, and data integrity.

+   • Used Git for version control and applied Agile-style planning in solo development.

-   • **Deployment**: Successfully deployed a web application using Netlify, showcasing the project's functionality in a live environment while maintaining high availability.
+   • Deployed a live web application using Netlify.

-   • **Version Control**: Utilized Git for source code management, ensuring a structured and revertible development environment.

-   • **Project Management**: Applied principles of Agile-like methodologies for project planning and execution, enhancing project adaptability and iterative development, even in a solo context.

   </blockquote>
 </details>